 We are committed to making membership accessible and do not want anyone to forgo being part of our community for financial reasons.
-If you are unable to pay for membership, we will work with you confidentially.
-Please contact Lindsay Feldman, Assistant Executive Director, at 202-895-6321 or firstname.lastname@example.org to begin this conversation.
+If you are unable to pay the full membership fee, we will work with you confidentially.
+Please contact Jennifer Millstone, Director of Member Engagement, at 202-895-6328 or firstname.lastname@example.org to begin this conversation.

 We offer Dual Membership for individuals, couples, and families who maintain membership in good standing with another congregation, regardless of faith or denomination.
-If you would like to learn about this option, please contact Lindsay Feldman, Assistant Executive Director, at email@example.com or 202-895-6321.
+If you would like to learn about this option, please contact Jennifer Millstone, Director of Member Engagement, at email@example.com or 202-895-6328.